Long's hat trick sends Orchard Farm past Perryville and into first state title game

 A senior striker for the Orchard Farm girls soccer team, Long leaped into the air and volleyed home her third goal of the match midway through the second half as the Eagles beat Perryville 4-0 in a Class 2 semifinal Friday at Soccer Park.

-Orchard Farm (20-5-1) advanced to face either MICDS in the state championship game at 4 p.m.
+Orchard Farm (20-5-1) advanced to face MICDS in the state championship game at 4 p.m.
 Saturday.

 It’s the title-game debut for the Eagles, who finished fourth in 2011 in their only other semifinal appearance.